 Lighting is important – try to avoid any glare or shadows on the document when you take the picture; neutral, natural lighting without a flash is best.
 Aim to hold your iPhone directly over the document so that it’s centred in the photo, and make sure no other items are included in the picture.

-For the best results, try to hold your iPhone as steady as possible when you take the photo, so that everything’s in focus and nothing appears blurry when scanned.
+For the best results, try to hold your iPhone as steadily as possible when you take the photo so that everything’s in focus and nothing appears blurry when scanned.